yahyaim/fx-deals/README.md

 ```bash
 make up
 ```
-This runs both the Postgres database and the FX-DWH app containers.
+This runs both the Postgres database and the FX-DWH app containers against ```/app/sample-data/deals-sample.csv``` by default.

----

-## 🧠 Running the App with Data
+## 🧠 Running the App with Data (Unseen Deals)

 You can pass data to the app either as a CSV file or a single deal line.
 ### ▶️ Option 1: Using a CSV file